T H E O R Y O F C H A N G E

 C I V I C & C O M M U N I T Y E N G A G E M E N T

-Utilize non-traditional informational workshops, cultural enrichment activities, and civic engagement to train Latino/a youth leaders.
+Utilize non-traditional informational workshops, cultural enrichment activities, and civic engagement to train Latino/a youth and families as leaders.
 HOMEY employs the Frerian pedagogy in that “No one is born fully-formed: it is through self-experience in the world that we become what we are.”

 R E L A T I O N S H I P B U I L D I N G